 Is plantain safe to eat?

-Plantains, no matter if they are ripe or unripe, are inedible raw and should not be consumed as such.
-They should be only be eaten cooked.
+Plantains, no matter if they are ripe or unripe, are edible raw.
+They might not be as tasty raw as they are ripe.

 If you can’t find plantains what would be a good substitute?